Cratis/Specifications/README.md

 This project represents a way to do Specification by Example - BDD style inspired by the conciseness of [Machine.Specifications](https://github.com/machine/machine.specifications).

+It supports for XUnit and NUnit frameworks for testing.

 The motivation behind is years of work with Machine.Specifications and the wish to maintain the approach, structure and syntax - but get more love from tooling across different platforms and IDEs and editors; read more [here](https://www.ingebrigtsen.info/2021/09/05/specifications-in-xunit/).